Hi, I’m Jen.

 Money stress has a particular weight to it.
 It’s not just the numbers.
 It’s the 2am mental math, the low-grade anxiety when something unexpected comes up, the way you start to avoid looking at your accounts because whatever you find feels like evidence that you’re doing something wrong.

-Behind every budget is a real person with real responsibilities, real priorities, and a life that doesn’t follow a textbook.
 I know how overwhelming it can feel to manage everything yourself, to second-guess your financial decisions, or to feel like you should have this figured out by now.

 That feeling is more common than you think.
 And it’s not because you’re irresponsible or bad with money.
 It’s because most of us were never taught how to do this — not in school, not at home, not anywhere.
 We were just expected to figure it out.
 I built Balance & Bloom because I believe you deserve better than that.